MaksGrynk/python-for-qa-1/3-python-intermediate/homework.rst

 2. Print a number of sentences in a file alice_in_wonderland.txt (a sentence shall end in either a dot . or a tripple-dot ...)

 3. Write a script to convert strings to date objects.
-Input:
+Input list:

     - 11 Jan 2016